-Much of our content is devoted to 529 savings plans, which have become popular vehicles for college savings because they allow a significant amount of money to be saved, and they have money-saving tax advantages.
-We answer frequently asked 529 questions and tick off main considerations that should drive your 529 plan selection.
+Much of our content is devoted to 529 plans, which have become popular vehicles for college savings because they allow a significant amount of money to be saved, and they have money-saving tax advantages.
+We answer frequently asked 529 questions and tick off the main considerations that should drive your 529 plan selection.
 We've also included our complete list of 529 plan ratings to help you home in on the best option for your situation.

 A Guide to Your College-Savings Options